RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/masquerade.md

 Up to this point we've provisioned our virtual machines on a single bridged network using the more traditional networking models that you may typically encounter in traditional virtualisation environments.
 OpenShift 4.x utilises Multus as the default CNI, which permits the user to attach multiple network interfaces from different "delegate CNI's" simultaneously.

 Therefore, one of the models available for OpenShift Virtualization is to provide networking with a combination of attachments, including "pod networking".
 This mean we can have virtual machines attached to the same networks that the container pods are attached to.
 This has the added benefit of allowing virtual machines to leverage all of the Kubernetes models for services, load balancers, ingress, network policies, node ports, and a wide variety of other functions.

-Pod networking is also referred to as "masquerade mode" when it's related to OpenShift Virtualization, and it can be used to hide a virtual machine’s outgoing traffic behind the pod IP address.
+Pod networking is also referred to as "**masquerade** mode" when it's related to OpenShift Virtualization, and it can be used to hide a virtual machine’s outgoing traffic behind the pod IP address.
 Masquerade mode uses Network Address Translation (NAT) to connect virtual machines to the Pod network backend through a Linux bridge.
 Masquerade mode is the recommended binding method for VM's that need to use (or have access to) the default pod network.

 Utilising pod networking requires the interface to connect using the `masquerade: {}` method and for IPv4 addresses to be allocated via DHCP.
 We are going to test this with one of the same Fedora images (or PVC's) we used in the previous lab section.
 In our virtual machine configuration file we need to instruct the machine to use masquerade mode for the interface (there's no command to execute here, just for your information):

 ~~~
 interfaces: